Vegetarian Shepherd’s Pie

 This is the perfect Vegetarian Shepherd’s pie.
 It’s protein-packed and full of comfort.

 Our vegetarian shepherd’s pie (actually, it’s even vegan too!) is not only hearty and delicious, but it’s also about half the calories of more traditional recipes.
 Is there anything better than healthy comfort food?

 In place of beef or lamb, we opted for a blend of lentils and portobello mushrooms, which give you loads of protein and meaty flavor.
-For an extra umami punch, we used vegan Worcestershire sauce, which doesn’t include anchovies like its traditional counterpart and still tastes amazing.
-Yeah, you’ll know you’re not eating meat, but you really won’t care.
+For an extra umami punch, we used vegan Worcestershire sauce, which doesn’t include anchovies like its traditional counterpart and tastes amazing.

 For the topping, we went for a blend of cauliflower and buttery Yukon gold potatoes.
 Aside from boosting the health profile and being ever-so-trendy, the cauliflower lends a great flavor and creamy texture to the recipe.

 Under the broiler, the topping browns up nicely and makes this dish a total showstopper, especially if you garnish it with a few sprigs of thyme to make it look super fancy.

 Oh, and since the mushrooms, veggies, and lentils are all cooked in the same pan, that means fewer dishes for you at the end of this incredible meal.
 You are sooo welcome.